CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 }
 ```

-The Catch block, try block that was opened in line 91.
-If an exception occurs on this level, it displays information about the exception.
-In the Final block, we disconnect from SAP Business One:
+The Catch block corresponds to the Try block opened in line 91.
+If an exception occurs at this level, it captures and displays details about the error.
+In the Finally block, the script ensures disconnection from SAP Business One.

 ```powershell
 }